Pancreas, Gastric Antrum, and Spleen

 The spleen can’t be seen through the anterior abdomen because of the stomach.
 The spleen is semilunar or triangular in shape and lies obliquely next to the ribs in the posterior left upper quadrant.
 The splenic hilum, where the SpV and the splenic artery enter and exit, is on the medial surface of the spleen.

 Use the intercostal spaces to locate the spleen because they are oriented roughly in the long axis of the spleen.
 The most caudad intercostal space at the anterior to mid-axillary lines usually locates the left kidney view, which is covered in the next chapter.
 One or two intercostal spaces cephalad with a slide toward the posterior axillary line will locate the spleen.
 Make subtle adjustments of the probe to maximize the long axis view and bring in the splenic vessels at the hilum, as in the following example.
-CD can be used to be sure the vessels are in view.
+Color flow/power Doppler can be used to be sure the vessels are in view.

 Even with increased depth, the entire spleen may not fit the screen in long axis view for measuring.
 But, after fanning and rotating the image, a first measuring caliper can usually be placed at the cephalad end at the diaphragm and then the second caliper placed out about where the caudad end of the spleen has been seen.
 In the normal example above, the caudad end of the spleen (top right of the image) was out of view.
 Next is a spleen that was fully in view and measured.